Magical Primiero San Martino di Castrozza

 - Discover the snow-blanketed landscape and villages of Primiero San Martino di Castrozza during a ride on a “Troika”, the traditional horse-drawn sleigh.

-- The Trentino Guest Card lets you use all public transport throughout Trentino and local mobility services, such as summer shuttles to Val Canali and Val Venegia, free of charge.
+- The Trentino Guest Card lets you use all public transport throughout Trentino and local mobility services – such as summer shuttles to Val Canali and Val Venegia – free of charge and also gives you discounted admission to museums, castles, and other attractions.

 - In summer, you can reach the loveliest destinations in Paneveggio Pale di San Martino Nature Park on the shuttle bus.
 Discover the wonder-rich mountain valleys of Val Canali and Val Venegia and the unspoilt Valle del Vanoi.